the-turing-way/the-turing-way/continuous_integration.md

   - [ ] Includes code to install any dependencies required to run the project in a before_install step
   - [ ] Contains a script to run the project tests
 - [ ] Commit the .travis.yml file to the project's GitHub repository
-- [ ] Go to [travis-ci.com/](https://travis-ci.com/) and sign in with GitHub
+- [ ] Go to [travis-ci.com](https://travis-ci.com/) and sign in with GitHub
 - [ ] Activate Travis on your project repository
 - [ ] Each time a new commit is pushed Travis will run the tests and return the results.
-If these report that a commit causes test/tests to fail find and fix the problem as soon as possible
+If these report that a commit causes test/tests to fail then find and fix the problem as soon as possible

 <a name="What_to_learn_next"></a>
 ## What to learn next